Abreu, Dozier hurt in collision, leave White Sox-Royals game

-CHICAGO (AP) — Chicago White Sox first baseman Jose Abreu and Kansas City third baseman Hunter Dozier left the first game of a doubleheader Friday with undetermined injuries after colliding hard on the first base line.
+CHICAGO (AP) — Chicago White Sox first baseman Jose Abreu injured his face and knee after colliding hard with Kansas City third baseman Hunter Dozier on the first base line in the opener of a doubleheader Friday.

+Shortly after both players left the game, the White Sox announced Abreu had suffered a facial contusion and laceration.
+The 2020 AL MVP also had a bruised left knee, but tests for a concussion were negative.
+His status is day to day.

 After popping up in the second inning, Dozier jogged out of the batter’s box with his head down.
-Abreu, the AL MVP in 2020, was running along the first base line while tracking the ball.
+Abreu was running along the first base line while tracking the ball.

 The two players ran into each about 20 feet from home plate as catcher Yasmani Grandal caught the pop for the second out of the inning.
 Abreu and Dozier dropped to the ground and were attended to by the medical staff.